Follow the National Organic Standards Board Meeting in Denver, CO #NOSBApril 18th, 2017

 Cornucopia’s formal comments noted that a complete prohibition on organic certification of land that has not been previously farmed is the best way to prevent the conversion of high-value land and fragile ecosystems.
 We suggested using an eligibility period of five years before conversion would de-incentivize the current near immediate conversion of high-value lands.

-6:26PM CT: Certification, Accreditation & Compliance Subcommittee discusses challenges for ensuring consistency and integrity in inspection and oversight along with with checks and balances.
+6:26PM CT: Certification, Accreditation & Compliance Subcommittee discusses challenges for ensuring consistency and integrity in inspection and oversight along with checks and balances.

 Regulations require the producer to submit an Organic System Plan (OSP) and be inspected annually by the certifier.
 The inspector must be evaluated annually by the certifier.
 The certifier must submit documentation on all aspects of its operations as part of its audit by the USDA every five years (interim audits occur at about two-year intervals) with the NOP auditors evaluated every three years.
 The National Organic Program is required to have a Peer Review evaluation annually.